 The original Retr0bright recipe called for 10% hydrogen peroxide solution mixed with a few other ingredients to give it a creamier consistency.

 But after a while, some people discovered that this 'recipe' was not necessary: you can already buy a creamy hydrogen peroxide solution in the form of a hair developer.

 Go to a beauty supply store and click on a 40 Volume Creme Developer and you have what you need.

-RemarkSome people recommend submerging your plastic toys in a container of 10% to 15% hydrogen peroxide liquid instead of using the cream (no higher, otherwise you will increase the chances of the topcoat peeling off or deforming).
+Remark: some people recommend using your plastic toys immerse in a container with 10% to 15% hydrogen peroxide liquid instead of using the cream (no higher, otherwise you increase the chance of the top layer peeling off or deforming).

 Granted, this is easier (and a little less likely to get streaks), but it's more dangerous, not to mention expensive.

 Plus, you don't have much control because everything is handled that way: you can't avoid labels or other lettering.
 Nor are products that use multiple colors of plastic.

 As long as you follow these instructions, the cream should work fine, with minimal streaks.

 In addition to your choice of creme-like hydrogen peroxide blend, you only need a few extra things: